 Parallel to the DSJ’s spatial extensions was the expansion of the pedagogic offerings.
 In 1979, the first pre-school learners enrolled.
 A year later the first steps were taken towards integration and at the end of 1983 the first Abitur exams were written.

 In a bid to take a stand against Apartheid, the German Government insisted on the enrolment of non-white learners at the DSJ.
-In 1989 the New Secondary School stream was launched (originally known as ‘F-Zweig and today NSek), which allowed learners from previously disadvantaged backgrounds the opportunity of a private school education without the financial burdens.
-The first NSek learners completed their matric in 1996 and their Abitur in 1997.
-2014 marked the 25th anniversary of this stream.
+In 1989 the Integrated Secondary School stream was launched (originally known as ‘F-Zweig and NSek and today ISec), which allowed learners from previously disadvantaged backgrounds the opportunity of a private school education without the financial burdens.
+The first ISec learners completed their Matric in 1996 and their Abitur in 1997.
+2019 marked the 30th anniversary of this stream.

-After 26 years, the Abitur was reduced from 13 years to 12 years for German schools in Southern Africa.
-From 2009 onwards, graduates would finish with a combined National Senior Certificate (NSC) and the German International Abitir (DIA).
+Abitur was reduced from 13 years to 12 years for German schools in Southern Africa and from 2009 onwards, graduates would finish with a combined National Senior Certificate (NSC) and the German International Abitir (DIA).

 2010 will always be remembered as the year of the World Cup but there was also history made at the DSJ as a group of learners went on to successfully compete in the Sasol Solar Challenge in their vehicle ‘Sonnenbrand I’.